replacing TTAntidenormal code with flush-to-zero Intrinsic functions

 what I think we can do is make a TTAntiDenormal() a macro that does nothing when compiled with GCC for Intel processors.
 Then it will still be there if needed in other contexts.

-#5 Updated by Tim Place over 6 years ago
+#5 Updated by Tim Place about 9 years ago

 Including pmmintrin.h means that we require SSE3 and not just SSE2.
 Is this acceptable?